Peter1907/top-movies/README.md

 # Description the project.

-This project is using the IMDb API to display the top 250 movie.
+This project is a mobile app built using the IMDb API to display the top 250 movie.
 With the ability of filtering the results by name, rating or year.
 Also it includes a details page for each movie.

 ## Built With